pixie-io/pixie/src/stirling/source_connectors/perf_profiler/notes.md

 __Figure 2.__ The stack and register state at the moment of function entry or function exit.
 The stack will be in this state when the instruction pointer points either `push %rbp` (on function entry) or at `ret` (on function exit).

 ##### Understanding the missing stack frame
-We can see that if register `rpb` is dereferenced with the stack and register state as shown in Figure (2), then `saved bp_2` is skipped and so the return address that points into caller 1 is skipped.
+We can see that if register `rbp` is dereferenced with the stack and register state as shown in Figure (2), then `saved bp_2` is skipped and so the return address that points into caller 1 is skipped.
 Succinctly, the stack is walked back starting from `rbp` which points to `saved bp_1`.

 ##### Reproducing the "missing stack frames" issue with perf